rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Organization;
 {{< /highlight >}}

-Since you mapped both routes to their respective components, so you want to implement the the ability to navigate from one route to another.
+Since you mapped both routes to their respective components, so you want to implement navigation from one route to another.
 For this, introduce a **Navigation** component in the App component.

 {{< highlight javascript "hl_lines=3 14" >}}
 ...